 - Keeps your tank healthy and clean for many weeks or months to come

 - Most are able to mount out of the way and keep your display tank looking great

 - Not only keeps your fish healthy but also aquatic plants, rocks, and much more

 Where is the Best Placement for a Powerhead?

-In this second, we’re going to take a look at the best placement for a powerhead-style as well as circulation-style pump.
-We will discuss the best placement for the pumps that are out there, depending upon what kind of fish tank you have, and how much room you are working with, as well as what kind of a design you are going for.
+In this second, we’re going to take a look at the best placement for a powerhead-style as well as the circulation-style pump.
+We will discuss the best placement for the pumps that are out there, depending on what kind of fish tank you have, how much room you are working with, as well as what kind of design you are going for.

 Best Placement for Planted Tanks?

 The first type of tank that we’re going to discuss when it comes to placement is the planted tank.
 A planted tank is any tank where you have plants growing.
 Usually, these plants are designed to mimic the bottom of the lake or ocean where the fish you are keeping are found.
 However, you can put many different kinds of plants in your tank and still make your fish happy.
 So, there are a lot of options when it comes to planted tanks.

 However, there are also a lot of options when it comes to choosing the location for the pump in planted tanks because the location will depend upon what kind of setup you have.
 For example, if you have gravel lining your tank, you may have a hard time growing plants, and you may have to work harder to aerate those plants properly.
 So, what you want to do is ensure that you are able to oxygenate the entire tank, and if you have too many plants that your fish and are getting sick, then you may want to remove some of them.